Smarre/ruby-libosrm/README.md

 Requirements
 ------------

-- Ruby 2.4
+- Ruby 2.3 or greater
-- OSRM map data
+- OSRM’s dependencies; see Installing section

 Installing
 ----------